1983 Valencian regional election: Parties and candidates

+Together with AP, the PDP had agreed to maintain their general election alliance—now rebranded as the People's Coalition—for the May local and regional elections, with the inclusion of the Liberal Union (UL), a political party created in January 1983 out of independents from the AP–PDP coalition in an attempt to appeal to former UCD liberal voters.
+The Coalition had seen its numbers soar from late February as a result of many former members from the UCD's christian democratic wing joining the PDP.

 Opinion polls

 The table below lists voting intention estimates in reverse chronological order, showing the most recent first and using the dates when the survey fieldwork was done, as opposed to the date of publication.
 Where the fieldwork dates are unknown, the date of publication is given instead.
 The highest percentage figure in each polling survey is displayed with its background shaded in the leading party's colour.
 If a tie ensues, this is applied to the figures with the highest percentages.
 The "Lead" column on the right shows the percentage-point difference between the parties with the highest percentages in a poll.
 When available, seat projections determined by the polling organisations are displayed below (or in place of) the percentages in a smaller font; 45 seats were required for an absolute majority in the Corts Valencianes.